 A key question is whether to provide reference implementation for the entire codec, including all its neural network components in C or define specific parts of the codec based on an ML model format (e.g., ONNX, PyTorch, TensorFlow, etc).
 As discussed in [7] and in Clause 6.4 in TR 26.940, UE vendors may have custom optimizations to port a typical ML model format into their internal formats that can be substantially optimized.
 However, if the codec deliverables include an integrated C implementation in its entirety, this will limit UE vendors to fully leverage custom architectures and optimizations.

-In the following the usage of model formats for ULBC is discussed in the form of a pCR to TR 26.940 considering a new clause 6.4.2.
+In the following the usage of model formats for ULBC is discussed in the form of a pCR to Pdoc considering a new clause 6.4.2.

 * * * First Change * * *